By Treven Pyles

 Asbestos exposure has a strong causal relation with cancer, particularly with malignant diseases that concern the respiratory system.
 While asbestos companies had been aware of the dangers of asbestos exposure ever since the early 1920s, they continued to use it for their own financial profit, as asbestos was widely available and very cheap to purchase.

 Today, millions of people pay the price of the negligence and greed of asbestos companies.
-If you developed one of the following diseases, you will not need to come in person to our offices in Birmingham, Alabama to recover compensation, as you are immediately eligible:
+If you developed one of the following cancers you are immediately eligible to file a claim: